 Tips on getting to grips with artificial intelligence in the workplace (workshop)

-This interactive workshop introduces AI fundamentals in healthcare, outlining existing models and the Royal College of Physicians digital and AI policy.
-It explores patient safety, governance, health inequalities, education and research, aligned with the 10-year health plan.
+This interactive workshop introduces the fundamentals of AI in healthcare, outlining existing models and exploring patient safety, governance and other considerations for a clinician when approaching such devices.
+We will also discuss the impact of AI with regards to health inequalities, education and research.
 Participants gain practical guidance, resources, and confidence to support responsible AI adoption in clinical practice.

 Clinical education fellow, Royal College of Physicians